agile-ts/documentation/docs/Interfaces.md

 logger.debug("Jeff"); // Doesn't get logged
 logger.warn("A important Warning"); // Gets logged
 ```
-The `Logger Class` supports some hard coded log levels, which can be set dynamically.
+The `Logger Class` supports some hard-coded log levels, which can be set dynamically.
 ```ts
 {
     TRACE: 1,